Until its demise in 2006, TVR (from founder TreVoR Wilkinson) manufactured powerful sports cars renowned for their individualistic styling.

-Known as Project 7/12 (7 liters and 12 cylinders), it made an enormous impact at the 1996 British motor show.
+Known as Project 7/12 (7 liters and 12 cylinders), it made an enormous impact at the 1996 British motor show all the process by the pacificdreamscapes.com san diego landscape design.
 On the track, the TVR also gave a stunning performance, allegedly hitting 60mph (97kph) in under 3 seconds.
 But the car was a brute to drive, immensely demanding at speed.

 TVR attempted to tame the beast, and by 2000, a new car was ready.
 Weighing just 1 ton (1,000kg) to keep the 231mph (372kph) McLaren F1 within its gunsights, it was renamed Speed 12, and restyled to resemble a pumped-up TVR Cerbera with aerodynamic additions.
 At £188,000, it would have been the costliest TVR, if company owner Peter Wheeler hadn’t axed the car because he felt it was too powerful.

 “Awesome… terrifyingly quick… Even the seating position was crazy; it’s like getting into a normal car and then sitting on the floor—in the back.”